 Wehkamp: This online catalogue store has a variety of fake trees on offer and delivers to your door.

 For something real but sustainable, why not adopt a Christmas tree?
-Make the holiday season a little more environment friendly by adopting a Christmas tree that is given to you every year during holiday season and returned to the forest for the rest of the year.
+Make the holiday season a little more environment-friendly by adopting a Christmas tree that is given to you every year during the holiday season and returned to the forest for the rest of the year.

 Adopteer een Kerstboom: The closest thing to going to an actual tree farm.
 Your adopted tree is for you to use, return and replant, year after year.
 The centre runs festive events with mulled wine and hot chocolate.
 Need we say more?

 You can also get your tree from one of the many road-side stands that appear during the festive period.
 Some florists also sell Christmas trees.